Andre2605/tensorflow-practice-coursera/README.md

+**This is a description of the files listed in this folder.
+These files were obtained from a private study provided by Bangkit through Coursera at TensorFlow DeepLearning.AI Developers.
+This file includes lessons on TensorFlow from CNN, RNN, NLP, and Image Recognition.**

 - C1_W2 : Use the MNIST fashion library to create the model.
 There are several explanations about the functions used and their uses.
 In addition, there are some important notes at the end.